py-why/EconML/doc/spec/estimation/dml.rst

 Most of the methods provided make a parametric form assumption on the heterogeneous treatment effect model (e.g. linear on some pre-defined; potentially high-dimensional; featurization).
 These methods include:
-:class:`.DMLCateEstimator`, :class:`.LinearDMLCateEstimator`,
+:class:`.DML`, :class:`.LinearDML`,
-:class:`.SparseLinearDMLCateEstimator`, :class:`.KernelDMLCateEstimator`.
+:class:`.SparseLinearDML`, :class:`.KernelDML`.
-For fullly non-parametric heterogeneous treatment effect models, checkout the :class:`.NonParamDMLCateEstimator` and the :class:`.ForestDMLCateEstimator`.
+For fullly non-parametric heterogeneous treatment effect models, checkout the :class:`.NonParamDML` and the :class:`.ForestDML`.
 For more options of non-parametric CATE estimators, check out the :ref:`Forest Estimators User Guide <orthoforestuserguide>` and the :ref:`Meta Learners User Guide <metalearnersuserguide>`.